Milestone 5: Route guards

 It returns an

-that resolves when the user eventually decides what to do: either to discard changes and navigate away (true
+Observable that resolves when the user eventually decides what to do: either to discard changes and navigate away (true) or to preserve the pending changes and stay in the crisis editor (false).

 Create a guard that checks for the presence of a